SakuraMatrix/docs/01 - Java.md

 ## Questions
 - What is Java?
 What are the benefits of Java?
-- What is the difference betwwen the JRE, JDK, and JVM?
+- What is the difference between the JRE, JDK, and JVM?
 - What happens during the compilation process?
 - What is a constructor?
-- What are the primitive datatypes?
+- What are the primitive data types?
 - What is a no args constructor?
 - What is the default constructor?
 - What are the scopes of a variable in java?